uofuseismo/SpecMod/README.md

  $ conda create -n SpecMod python=3.7

-Then install all dependencies listed in the requirements.txt file.
+Then install all dependencies listed above.
+Conda should install the sub-dependencies for you.
-MAKE SURE YOU POINT TO THE CORRECT FILE!
-It is under the SpecMod directory.

- $ conda install -c conda-forge  --file requirements.txt

-Anaconda will install all of the relevant dependencies.
-If this step fails, try to just install 1-4(or 5) and anaconda should be able to manage all of the sub-dependencies.
+Theoretically, the code should work with the latest versions of these software.
+If there is an issue please create a pull request with the versions of the above software you are using.